Austin turns into the first Texas metropolis to experiment with ‘assured earnings’

 Ad

-Clarification, May 6, 2022: This story has been up to date to reflect that Austin is the first Texas city to make use of local tax dollars for a “guaranteed earnings” program, and that different Texas cities have experimented with comparable applications utilizing other types of funding.
+Clarification, Might 6, 2022: This story has been updated to reflect that Austin is the first Texas city to make use of native tax dollars for a “assured revenue” program, and that other Texas cities have experimented with similar packages using different varieties of funding.

 Quelle: www.click2houston.com